 Commercial retail sports wagering in Michigan is subject to the requirements of the Michigan Gaming Control and Revenue Act and the regulations promulgated thereunder (hereinafter collectively referred to as the "MI Gaming Control Act").
-Further, the Michigan Lawful Internet Gaming Act and the regulations promulgated thereunder (hereinafter collectively referred to as the "MI in Gaming Act") and the Michigan Lawful Sports Betting Act and the regulations promulgated thereunder (hereinafter collectively referred to as the "MI Sports Act") (each, together with the MI Gaming Control Act, hereinafter collectively referred to as the "MI Gaming and internet sports wagering, respectively, in Michigan.
+Further, the Michigan Lawful Internet Gaming Act and the regulations promulgated thereunder (hereinafter collectively referred to as the "MI in Gaming Act") and the Michigan Lawful Sports Betting Act and the regulations promulgated thereunder (hereinafter collectively referred to as the "MI Sports Act") (each, together with the MI Gaming Control Act, hereinafter collectively referred to as the "MI Gaming Acts") govern the conduct of iGaming and internet sports wagering, respectively, in Michigan.